Lesego Chombo

-Lesego Chombo (born 16 April 1998) is a Motswana politician, attorney, and former beauty pageant titleholder.
-She is currently serving as Botswana’s Minister of Youth and Gender Affairs since November 2024 and is the youngest person to hold a ministerial post in the country's history.
-Before entering politics, she practiced law and gained public recognition through national and international beauty pageants, including winning Miss Botswana (2022) and Miss World Africa (2023).
+Lesego Chombo (born 30 July 1998) is a Motswana politician, attorney, philanthropist, and former beauty pageant titleholder.
+She has served as Botswana's Minister of Youth and Gender Affairs since November 2024, making her the youngest person to hold a ministerial post in the country's history.

+Before entering formal politics, Chombo practiced law and gained national and international recognition through her achievements in beauty pageants, including winning Miss Botswana 2022 and representing Botswana at Miss World 2023, where she finished in the Top 4 and was awarded the title of Miss World Africa.

+During her tenure in pageantry, she launched the Lesego Chombo Foundation (LCF), a philanthropic organization aimed at empowering disadvantaged youth and underserved communities.
+Through the LCF, she initiated The Genesis Project, which focuses on holistic youth development by promoting education, skills training, mental health support, and access to resources for economically marginalised children and young people.

+The foundation has also mobilised corporate partnerships and community stakeholders to expand impact and sustainability.
+Chombo's multifaceted career, spanning law, advocacy, community development, and public service, reflects her commitment to social equity and leadership for youth and women across Botswana and the African continent.

 Early life and education

-Born in Shorobe, a village in Botswana’s North-West District, Lesego Chombo grew up in a culturally rich community.
+Born in Shorobe, a village in Botswana's North-West District, Lesego Chombo grew up in a culturally rich community.
 Despite economic challenges, she excelled academically and showed early leadership potential.
 Her dedication to social justice led her to pursue a law degree at the University of Botswana.
 While studying, she became actively involved in student organizations and community projects, which laid the groundwork for her commitment to using her legal expertise to advocate for equity and justice.
-She has experience practising as an Attorney at Law for two years prior to her journey in the world of beauty pageants.
+She has experience practicing as an Attorney at Law for two years prior to her journey in the world of beauty pageants.

 Career

 Legal profession

 After completing her studies, Chombo launched her legal career with an internship at Baliki Corporate Law.
 She later joined Kebabonye Business Law, eventually becoming an associate.
 Her aspirations include establishing her own law firm to empower marginalized communities by providing accessible legal services.
-Chombo’s work in law has been defined by her focus on community advocacy and social justice, earning her recognition as a transformative leader in the legal field.
+Chombo's work in law has been defined by her focus on community advocacy and social justice, earning her recognition as a transformative leader in the legal field.
 In November 2024, President Duma Boko nominated her to the National Assembly, where she was subsequently appointed Minister for Youth and Gender Affairs.